borisMI7/s21_ML1/README.md

 ## Chapter I. Preamble

-“With the ever-increasing amounts of data in electronic form, the need for automated methods for data analysis continues to grow.
-The goal of machine learning is to develop methods that can automatically detect patterns in data, and then to use the uncovered patterns to predict future data or other outcomes of interest” -  we start our course from definition of machine learning from one of widely known book - “Machine Learning A Probabilistic Perspective” by Kevin P. Murphy.
+"With the ever-increasing amount of data in electronic form, the need for automated methods of data analysis continues to grow.
+The goal of machine learning is to develop methods that can automatically detect patterns in data, and then use the discovered patterns to predict future data or other outcomes of interest" — we start our course with the definition of machine learning from one of the widely known books — "Machine Learning A Probabilistic Perspective" by Kevin P. Murphy.

-There are a lot of problems that are solved with ML methods:
+There are a lot of problems solved by ML methods:
-* The problem of housing price prediction.
-We are trying to define a cost of an object with set of features such as quality of repair, footage and area
+* The problem of predicting housing prices.
+We try to define a cost of an object with a set of features such as quality of repair, footage and area.
 * What disease does the patient have if we observe a certain set of symptoms?
-* Will the client of the bank return the loan if his income is X and he has a good credit history?
+* Will the customer of the bank pay back the loan if his income is X and he has a good credit history?
-* What products are suitable to show for users on the main page of the online store to speed up his/her successful search?
+* What products are suitable to show to the user on the main page of the online store to speed up his/her successful search?

 In most cases we can answer all these questions.
-But it is much better to have a machine that can do this work without prejudice and do it many times faster.
-Data calls for automated methods of analysis, which is what machine learning provides.
-We define machine learning as a set of methods that can automatically detect patterns in data, and then use the uncovered patterns to predict future data.
+But it is much better to have a machine that can do this work without bias and many times faster.
+Data requires automated methods of analysis, which is what machine learning provides.
+We define machine learning as a set of methods that can automatically discover patterns in data and then use the discovered patterns to predict future data.

-To sum up, this course will show you what Machine Learning is.
-After reading all the materials and practicing labs, you will master all the basic approaches of building models and learn how to predict the future.
+In summary, this course will show you what machine learning is.
+After reading all the materials and doing the labs, you will master all the basic approaches to building models and learning how to predict the future.

 ## Chapter II.
 Introduction